Can You Eat Eggplant if You Have a Fatty Liver?

 In A Guide to What and How to Eat, it’s mentioned that excess of simple carbohydrates like sweets and starchy items get converted into fat by the liver which eventually overwhelm it.

-Vegetables like eggplant help the liver because of their high fiber content.
+Vegetables like eggplant also help the liver because of their high fiber content.
 Fiber helps your body get rid of excess fat and it reduces inflammation – two things a fatty liver could use help with.

 Eggplant also happens to be low in starch and high in other vitamins and minerals, making it a vegetable worth eating – with or without fatty liver disease.